Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 As mentioned above, your max_connections setting is based on the minimum compute size in your autoscaling configuration and does not scale along with your compute.
 To avoid this max_connections constraint, you can use a pooled connection for your application.
 See Connection pooling.

-Neon's Autosuspend feature automatically transitions a compute into an Idle state after a period of inactivity, also known as "scale-to-zero".
-By default, suspension occurs after 5 minutes of inactivity, but this delay can be adjusted.
-For instance, you can increase the delay to reduce the frequency of suspensions, or you can disable autosuspend completely to maintain an "always-active" compute.
-An "always-active" configuration eliminates the few seconds of latency required to reactivate a compute but is likely to increase your compute time usage.
+Neon's Scale to Zero feature automatically transitions a compute into an idle state after 5 minutes of inactivity.
+You can disable scale to zero to maintain an "always-active" compute.
+An "always-active" configuration eliminates the few hundred milliseconds seconds of latency required to reactivate a compute but is likely to increase your compute time usage on systems where the database is not always active.

 important

-If you disable autosuspension entirely or your compute is never idle long enough to be automatically suspended, you will have to manually restart your compute to pick up the latest updates to Neon's compute images.
+If you disable scale to zero or your compute is never idle long enough to be automatically suspended, you will have to manually restart your compute to pick up the latest updates to Neon's compute images.
 Neon typically releases compute-related updates weekly.
 Not all releases contain critical updates, but a weekly compute restart is recommended to ensure that you do not miss anything important.
 For how to restart a compute, see Restart a compute.

 Restart a compute